MatheusABomfim/Resfinder_use/README.md

-# Pipeline for Annotation of Antimicrobial Resistance Genes for multiple isolates at once
+# Pipeline for annotation of Antimicrobial Resistance Genes in Multiple Isolates

 ## Introduction
 This pipeline evaluates isolates for antimicrobial resistance genes using ResFinder and PointFinder.